 This overnight hair treatment is a total life saver.
 It hydrates like a dream (see what I did there?) and it’s chock full of vitamins to help mend breakage and split ends while you sleep.
-Oh, and if you’re worried about it leaving stains on your pillowcase, simply opt for a colorless biotin supplement (my biotin is what gave it that brown color) or use an old pillowcase.
+Oh, and if you’re worried about it leaving stains on your pillowcase, simply opt for a colorless biotin supplement (my biotin is what gave it that brown color), drape an old terrycloth towel over your pillow or use an old pillowcase.
 The shine-boosting effects are more than worth it.

 Easy Overnight Hair Mask